Axolotls are becoming very popular aquarium pets because of their unique and cute appearance with the flowing mane of gills attached to their head.

 Conclusion

 Now that you know axolotls are endangered, why, and how to save them, maybe you can help.
+One way you can help save axolotls is by adopting them as a pet.

-Their aquarium is easy to set up and you can either buy them online or through your local pet store.
+- Their aquarium is easy to set up and you can either buy them online or through your local pet store.

-They can’t be handled or petted much if any but they can still be great pets.
+- They can’t be handled or petted much if any but they can still be great pets.

-Many owners have taught their axolotls to do basic tricks and to eat from their hands.
+- Many owners have taught their axolotls to do basic tricks and to eat from their hands.

-Owners have reported their axolotl, swimming back and forth in the aquarium when the owner is in the room, tapping on the glass when the owner is in the room, and even laying in the owner’s hand in the aquarium.
+Owners have reported their axolotl swimming back and forth in the aquarium when the owner is in the room, tapping on the glass when the owner is in the room, and even laying in the owner’s hand in the aquarium.

 Be that unique person and help save an axolotl today!